JackZhouSz/NeuralMapPrior/README.md

 Notes

-* The most challenging part of the training process is distributing the appropriate map tile to each GPU.
+* The most challenging part of the training and testing process is distributing the appropriate map tile to each GPU and keeping updates on the same map tile.
 This process includes two steps:
     1. Determine the map tile for each GPU.
 This can be done with some functions in `map_tiles/lane_render.py`.
     2. Rewrite the sampler so that each GPU can only sample the samples in the map tile assigned to it.
 This can be done in `data_samplers.py`.